farizkiyazid/sendMailLater/README.md

 - after that you'll need to fix the config with your own email

 # The app endpoints
-/ or /index for homepage
+- for homepage : / or /index

-/email for POST form
+- for POST form : /email

-/save_emails for the POST endpoint
+- for the POST endpoint : /save_emails

 - you can also use /save_emails directly with POST